Harrrdik18/crud-app/README.md

 **Data flow:** Route (Server Component) → `services/*` (authorization + rules) → Drizzle →
 Postgres.
 Mutations go through Server Actions → Zod → service → DB, then `revalidatePath`.
-Nothing reaches the DB from a component, and every service scopes queries by `userId` — a user can never read or mutate another user's rows even if they guess a UUID.
+Nothing reaches the DB from a component, and every service scopes queries by `userId` — a user can never read or muutate another user's rows even if they guess a UUID.

 ---